esnitkin914/Comparative_Genomics/day3_morning/README.md

 For this analysis we want to exclude the out-group, because we are interested in determining whether recombination would hamper our ability to reconstruct the phylogenetic relationship among our closely related set of genomes.

 - Note that the names of the sequences might be different for you, so check that if the command doesn’t work.
+Try printing out abau_msa_no_outgroup to check that it worked.

 ```